jyangfsu/total-effect/README.md

 The respiratory provides the codes and applications of the total-effect process sensitivity index.
 This respiratory has been used to generate the results in:

-Jing Yang, Ming Ye, Xingyuan Chen, Heng Dai, Anthony P. Walker.
-A New Total-Effect Process Sensitivity Index to Identify Influential System Processes under Process Model and Parametric Uncertainty, 2021, submitted for publication in WRR.
+Yang, J., Ye, M., Chen, X., Dai, H., & Walker, A. P. (2022).
+Process interactions can change process ranking in a coupled complex system under process model and parametric uncertainty.
+Water Resources Research, 58, e2021WR029812. https://doi.org/10.1029/2021WR029812

 *Software needed in the workflow*: [Jupyter Notebook](https://jupyter.org), [Anaconda](https://www.anaconda.com)